MatthewNutt5/simon/README.md

 ## Main Program

-The `simon.c` file uses the included libraries to play the game.
+The `simon.c` file uses the included libraries to implement the game.

 ### Setup